koviubi56/lemming/README.md

 │ --verbose              -v            When passed the logger's threshold will be decreased by 10 (may be passed multiple times)  │
 │ --quiet                -q            When passed the logger's threshold will be increased by 10 (may be passed multiple times)  │
 │ --config                       FILE  The config file to use. [default: None]                                                    │
+│ --only                         TEXT  Only run these formatters/linters (may be passed multiple times) [default: None]           │
 │ --help                               Show this message and exit.                                                                │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```